oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 ---
 ### Internal design flow

+* The operator generates the final configuration overrides, which include the merging of operator-generated overrides and the processing of any customer-provided configuration overrides templates and Secrets, during its introspection phase.
-* When a domain is first deployed, or is restarted, the operator runtime creates a Kubernetes introspector job named `DOMAIN_UID-introspect-domain-job`.
+* The operator creates a Kubernetes Job for introspection named `DOMAIN_UID-introspect-domain-job`.
 * The introspector Job's Pod:
   * Mounts the Kubernetes ConfigMap and Secrets specified by using the operator Domain `configuration.overridesConfigMap`, `webLogicCredentialsSecret`, and `configuration.secrets` fields.
-  * Reads the mounted situational configuration templates from the ConfigMap and expands them to create the actual situational configuration files for the domain:
+  * Reads the mounted configuration overrides templates from the ConfigMap and expands them to create the actual configuration overrides files for the domain:
       * It expands some fixed replaceable values (for example, `${env:DOMAIN_UID}`).
       * It expands referenced Secrets by reading the value from the corresponding mounted secret file (for example, `${secret:mysecret.mykey}`).
       * It optionally encrypts secrets using offline WLST to encrypt the value - useful for passwords (for example, `${secret:mysecret.mykey:encrypt}`).
-      * It returns expanded situational configuration files to the operator.
+      * It returns expanded configuration overrides files to the operator.
       * It reports any errors when attempting expansion to the operator.
 * The operator runtime:
-  * Reads the expanded situational configuration files or errors from the introspector.
+  * Reads the expanded configuration overrides files or errors from the introspector.
   * And, if the introspector reported no errors, it:
-      * Puts situational configuration files in a ConfigMap named `DOMAIN_UID-weblogic-domain-introspect-cm`.
+      * Puts configuration overrides files in a ConfigMap named `DOMAIN_UID-weblogic-domain-introspect-cm`.
       * Mounts this ConfigMap into the WebLogic Server instance Pods.
-      * Starts the WebLogic Server instance Pods.
   * Otherwise, if the introspector reported errors, it:
       * Logs warning, error, or severe messages.
-      * Will not start WebLogic Server instance Pods.
+      * Will not start WebLogic Server instance Pods; however, any already running Pods are preserved.
 * The `startServer.sh` script in the WebLogic Server instance Pods:
-  * Copies the expanded situational configuration files to a special location where the WebLogic runtime can find them:
+  * Copies the expanded configuration overrides files to a special location where the WebLogic runtime can find them:
       * `config.xml` overrides are copied to the `optconfig` directory in its domain home.
       * Module overrides are copied to the `optconfig/jdbc`, `optconfig/jms`, or `optconfig/diagnostics` directory.
-  * Deletes any situational configuration files in the `optconfig` directory that do not have corresponding template files in the ConfigMap.
+  * Deletes any configuration overrides files in the `optconfig` directory that do not have corresponding template files in the ConfigMap.
 * WebLogic Servers read their overrides from their domain home's `optconfig` directory.
+* If WebLogic Server instance Pods are already running when introspection is repeated and this new introspection generates different configuration overrides then:
+  * After the operator updates the ConfigMap, Kubernetes modifies the mounted files in running containers to match the new contents of the ConfigMap.
+  * The rate of this periodic sync of ConfigMap data by `kubelet` is configurable, but defaults to 10 seconds.
+  * If `overridesDistributionStrategy` is DYNAMIC, then the `livenessProbe.sh` script, which is already periodically invoked by Kubernetes, will perform the same actions as `startServer.sh` to update the files in `optconfig`.
+  * WebLogic Server instances monitor the files in `optconfig` and dynamically update the active configuration based on the current contents of the configuration overrides files.
+  * Otherwise, if the `overridesDistributionStrategy` is ON_RESTART, then the updated files at the ConfigMap's mount point are not copied to `optconfig` while the WebLogic Server instance is running and, therefore, don't affect the active configuration.